Trishmcc/Project-2021/README.md

 * print(df) clarifies that df is the object name that contains the csv file

 *Data Screening*   SHOW CODE

-* Confirm file has been read correctly and identify information about the data. print(df) To confirm that the csv file has been read correctly.
+* Confirm file has been read correctly and identify information about the data:

+print(df) To confirm that the csv file has been read correctly.
 It also identifies all column names and the number of rows and columns

-* Dataframe class
+* Dataframe class:

-print(type(df)) identifies the class as a dataframe which is a container for storing and manipulatin g two dimensional data [4]
+print(type(df)) identifies the class as a dataframe which is a container for storing and manipulatin two dimensional data [4]

-* Sepal Lenght and Width
+* Sepal Lenght and Width:

 df2=df[['sepal_length','sepal_width']] To identify 2 specific columns, i.e sepal lenght and sepal width

+*Descriptive Statistics*

+* describe() function

+stats=df.describe()   The describe() function summarises the columns of the dataframe.
+It allows the viewing of the mean, count, max, min, percentile, std and so forth[5] Pandas call the describe function using the dot operator and the double brackets allow for multiple columns to be displayed.[6]

+* Subsetting

+ stats=df[['sepal_length']].describe() This summarises an individual column

+They excluded the NaN values.
+However, the Iris data set has